The Penn Valley Art

 using the Type tool and Character and Paragraph panels—setting font, size, color, leading, kerning, horizontal scale

 placing images and adjusting their sizes and position

-- InDesign: placing text
+- InDesign: placing text from an external file

 - InDesign: creating adjusting objects/frames - sizes, location,